garrettmflynn/Kinesis/README.md

 [![Kinesis YouTube Video](media/KinesisCollage.png)](https://youtu.be/JmtpmnEbmtA)

-**Kinesis** records user movement and automatically assigns labels to co-recorded electroencephalograpy (EEG) data.
-This allows for rapid development of machine learning (ML) models that decode movement intent from brain data alone.
+**Kinesis** is a movement decoding pipeline for OpenBCI headsets that integrates automatic motion tracking with real-time signals processing. data alone.

 Note: *Configured for use with the OpenBCI Cyton Daisy Board.*